handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## API reference

-For the list of [options](@/guides/getting-started/configuration-options.md), methods, and [Handsontable hooks](@/guides/getting-started/events-and-hooks.md) related to sorting, see the following API reference pages:
+For the list of [options](@/guides/getting-started/configuration-options.md), methods, and [Handsontable hooks](@/guides/getting-started/events-and-hooks.md) related to filtering, see the following API reference pages:

 - [`Filters`](@/api/filters.md)